-The Simpson Center advances scholarship as a publicly engaged practice, a field often referred to as the public humanities.
-Public scholarship promotes mutually beneficial partnerships between higher education and the public and private sectors and provides pathways for scholars to share their academic work with broader public audiences.
+The Simpson Center advances scholarship as a publicly engaged practice, promoting mutually beneficial partnerships between higher education and organizations in the public and private sectors and providing pathways for scholars to share their academic work with broader public audiences.

-- Certificate in Public Scholarship provides graduate students an opportunity to integrate their scholarly and social commitments in the context of their intellectual and professional development
+This groundbreaking program provides graduate students an opportunity to integrate their scholarly and social commitments in the context of their intellectual and professional development.

-- Public Scholarship awards support humanities-based research, teaching, and engagement projects that promote dialogue, exchange, and collaboration between UW scholars and the greater Seattle community
+These awards support humanities-based research, teaching, and engagement projects that promote dialogue, exchange, and collaboration between UW scholars and the greater Seattle community.

-- Women Who Rock offers an annual participant-driven conference and film festival; oral history archive hosted by the UW Libraries Digital Initiatives Program, and project-based coursework for graduate student and undergraduates
+An oral history archive hosted by the UW Libraries Digital Initiatives Program; annual participant-driven conference and film festival; and project-based coursework for graduate student and undergraduates.

 - Transformative Education Behind Bars, a project on teaching in regional correctional facilities and expanding educational access for incarcerated students